bustle/ember-restless/README.md

 ### Models

-Each model you create should extend RL.Model
+Each model you create should extend RL.Model:
-Supported attribute types are string, number, boolean, and date.

 ``` javascript
 App.Post = RL.Model.extend({